 Universal Basic Income: a panacea for society's ills?

 As a policy, support for Universal Basic Income (UBI) flouts traditional political and social lines, making unlikely bedfellows of those on both the right and left wing.
 Facebook’s Mark Zuckerberg, free-market evangelist Milton Friedman, and firebrand economist Yanis Varoufakis all count among its high profile, and rather disparate, champions.
-Their advocacy has helped bring the policy into mainstream consciousness, and widespread political discussion of its implementation, in contrast to a few years ago, is now readily had - no longer is UBI simply dismissed as an unattainable utopian ideal.
+With the help of their advocacy the initiative has entered into mainstream consciousness, and widespread political discussion of its implementation, in contrast to a few years ago, is now readily had.
+Gone are the days in which UBI was simply dismissed as an unattainable utopian concept.

 Its popularity has risen in correlation with the increasing economic inequality that is now endemic across Europe, and whose spread, political tinkering has done little to inhibit.
 For their failure to address this widening gulf, centrist parties of the left and right have been punished at the polls, and politics has polarised.
 Electorates and experts, alike, have begun casting their eyes further afield for something more radical, something more transformative to address the crises in which societies are mired.
 Many have alighted on UBI as one such solution.

 But what exactly is Universal Basic Income?
 And what do its proponents say about it?